jyli7/readertron/README.md

-- don't dynamically add parens when unread count is 0
-- going from 0 to 1 unread should change style of subscription h3
-- change star icon to shared? (and use the little pencil thing for the share with note.)
-- refresh ALL posts on feed fetch
+- refresh ALL posts on feed fetch (and propagate to shared copies)
-- fix "mine" and such
+- fix "mine" and such, and be sure to refresh those unread counts as appropriate (especially when YOU share something new.)
 - sorting options: chron, revchron (but only dynamically, not stored/saved like google reader. maybe a two-state button)
 - user names
 - backbone-y unread counts